Post-operative haemorrhage is a common complication that can occur after any surgical procedure.

 Post-operative thyroidectomy or parathyroidectomy haemorrhage can have catastrophic consequences and the surgeon must take great care to ligate any vessels and coagulate bleeding points.

 The primary sign of post-operative haemorrhage is likely to be airway obstruction.
-This is because the pretracheal fascia of the neck will only distend so far and, if filled with blood, will cause tracheal compression and eventually asphyxiation.
+This is because the pretracheal fascia of the neck will only distend so far; when bleeding occurs into this space, compression on the venous return results in venous congestion, with subsequent laryngeal oedema leading to eventual asphyxiation.

 Any evidence of respiratory distress or airway compromise in these patients requires an emergency protocol for airway rescue.
 This involves removing both the skin clips and deep layer sutures and suction of the haematoma beneath, all done at the bedside as there is no time to get the patient to theatre!